Compare Pet Insurance

 When buying pet insurance, you'll first need to decide which type of policy is most suitable for your needs—accident only, time limited, maximum benefit or lifetime.
 The types vary considerably in terms of coverage levels and premiums.
 We'll explain how reimbursement and monthly payments differ across the four policy types, so you can decide which is right for you.

-While premiums are typically lowest on accident-only policies, they offer the least amount of coverage as they only cover accidents/injuries.
+While premiums are typically lowest on accident-only policies, they offer the least amount of coverage as they only cover accidents/injuries—so possibly not the best option for saving money on pet insurance.
 Generally speaking, illnesses (e.g., tumour, ear infection, joint pain) suffered by your beloved pet will not be covered under an accident-only policy.
 Many insurance providers don't even offer accident-only policies.

 Typically, there is a set maximum amount you can claim per accident and over the life of the policy.
 For instance an accident-only policy limit may be £2,500 per accident and £15,000 over the policy lifetime (which is extended every time you renew).
 In this case, for example, your policy would cover say up to six accidents that cost £2,500 each in vet fees.